 Risks For Hot Air Balloon Pilots Who Drop Skydivers

 However, safety protocols for such operations are stringent, particularly concerning the number of divers that can leave the basket at any given time.
 Typically, balloon operation manuals allow only a single skydiver to exit at a time.
 Only after the ascent of the balloon is stopped can another skydiver leave the basket.
 The best practice is only to let a skydiver out of the basket when the balloon is in a descent over 200 feet per minute.
-This restriction is primarily due to the manufacturer’s limitations on the balloon’s rate of ascent.
+This restriction is primarily due to the balloon manufacturer’s limitations on the balloon’s rate of ascent.

 So in an ideal world (and according to all the Manuals) you need to be in a descent.
 Take the Cameron Flight Supplement 8.29 ‘Dropping Parachutists’ as an example.
 They quote 200ft/min for one parachutist, 400 for two and a heady 700 for three.
 Ultramagic has Supplement 11 and is pretty much the same quoting 200ft/min per parachutist up to a maximum of three.
-Lindstrand courteously incorporate the information in their Flight Manual under 2.5.1 ‘Dropping stuff’ and recommend that no more than 30% of the balloon’s maximum weight is released at any one time and that a descent rate of approximately 500ft/min is established.
+Lindstrand courteously incorporate the information in their Flight Manual under 2.5.1 ‘Dropping stuff’ and recommend that no more than 30% of the balloon’s maximum weight is released at any one time and has a rate of descent of approximately 500ft/min is established.
 If you choose to drop two, one after the other, then you must allow time for the balloon to recover and get back into a descent if it isn’t already in one.
 Kubicek balloons 4.3.12 limits exiting parachutists to 1 at a time.

 Dropping multiple skydivers simultaneously could cause the balloon to ascend more rapidly than advised, potentially leading to dangerous situations for the occupants of the balloon.
 A rapid ascent might cause the balloon’s vent (parachute top) to float, creating pressure issues within the aircraft that are challenging to rectify.
 Floating of parachute tops can also occur due to a thermal or a pilot over heating the balloon envelope.
 Both these situations would cause the balloon to rise beyond the manufactures limitations.
 Pilots are trained on how to deal with a top that floats during a thermal if it were to occur.
 This high risk of an emergency occurring due to dropping skydivers in general, is significant enough that the majority of balloon pilots prefer not to engage in dropping skydivers at all.
 The careful balance maintained in hot air balloon operations underscores the importance of adhering to safety guidelines, ensuring that the thrill of skydiving from such a unique platform remains a memorable and safe experience for all involved.